asbjornrasen/cptd-cli/CPTD_CLI/readme.md

-CLI interpreter is being prepared for publication.
-Current stage: testing and debugging.
+⚠️ The CLI is still under active development.
+This is a **work in progress** and not intended for production use yet.
+Features may change or break without notice.